-Paws to R.E.A.D. is a Reading Education Assistance Dog® program managed by Sprite’s HERO, Inc. and affiliated with the Intermountain Therapy Animals R.E.A.D. program started in 1999 in Salt Lake City, UT.
+Paws to R.E.A.D. is the Reading Education Assistance Dog® program managed by Sprite’s HERO, Inc.

-Paws to R.E.A.D. volunteer therapy dogs and owner/handlers are scheduled to visit schools, libraries and other facilities to provide one-on-one tutoring to children not currently reading at grade level.
-The nonjudgmental nature of the dogs lowers the stress of the reading process and allows the children to both enjoy reading and improve their reading skill.
-This service is offered at no cost to facilities.
+Paws to R.E.A.D. volunteers and their trained therapy dogs visit elementary schools, public libraries and other facilities to provide one-on-one tutoring to children not currently reading at grade level.
+The nonjudgmental nature of the dogs and the power of the human-animal bond lowers the stress of the reading process and allows the children to both enjoy reading and improve their reading skill.

 In the R.E.A.D. setting, therapy dogs act as catalysts, allowing the child to feel more comfortable and focus more on the task at hand.
 The owner/handlers are facilitators, interpreting their dog’s reactions to the stories they are listening to.